Abdullah Iqbal: International career

 Iqbal received his first senior international call-up for a friendly against Nepal on 16 November 2022.
 He went on to make his debut in the eventual 0–1 defeat.
+In June he represented Pakistan in Mauritius Four Nation Cup and then in the 2023 SAFF Championship.
+In October 2023 he represented Pakistan U23 in the AFC U23 Asian Cup Qualifiers.